soorajprakash/Custom_MetaSoundNodes_SRJ/README.md

 ## Installation

 ### Downloadable binaries
-- Download for Windows and Mac here: [💾 0.1.0-alpha](https://github.com/matthewscharles/metasound-plugins/releases/tag/0.1.0)
+- Download for Windows and Mac here: [releases page](https://github.com/matthewscharles/metasound-plugins/releases/)
 - Extract the contents of the zip file into the plugins folder of your project or engine as preferred.

 ### Building from source